-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY FROM DATE OF PURCHASE FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+LENGTH OF WARRANTY WHIRLPOOL CORPORATION WILL PAY FOR: FULL ONE-YEAR WARRANTY For one year from the date of purchase, when this appliance is operated and maintained according to instructions attached to or furnished with the product, Whirlpool Corporation will pay for FSP® replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by a Whirlpool designated service company.
-LIMITED FOUR-YEAR WARRANTY SECOND THROUGH FIFTH YEAR FROM DATE OF PURCHASE FSP replacement magnetron tube on microwave ovens if defective in materials or workmanship.
+SECOND THROUGH FIFTH YEAR LIMITED WARRANTY ON MAGNETRON TUBE From the second through fifth year from the date of purchase, when this appliance is operated and maintained according to instructions attached to or furnished with the product, Whirlpool Corporation will pay for FSP® replacement parts for the microwave magnetron tube if defective in materials or workmanship.

-WHIRLPOOL WILL NOT PAY FOR
+WHIRLPOOL CORPORATION WILL NOT PAY FOR:

 - A. Service calls to: - 1.
 Correct the installation of your microwave oven. - 2.
 Instruct you how to use your microwave oven. - 3.
 Replace house fuses or correct house wiring. - 4.
 Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. In-home service.
-Your microwave oven must be taken to a Whirlpool designated service company. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance.
+Your microwave oven must be taken to a Whirlpool designated service company. - D. Damage to your microwave oven resulting from accident, alteration, misuse, abuse, fire, flood, acts of God, improper installation or use of products not approved by Whirlpool Corporation. - E. Any labor costs during limited warranty period. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance. - G. Replacement parts or repair labor costs for units operated outside the United States.